qingzwang/DiversityMetrics/README.md

 # DiversityMetrics
 This  is the implementation of self-CIDEr and LSA-based diversity metrics (only for python 2.7).
-If you think this is helpful for your work, please cite the paper: [Describing like humans: on diversity in image captioning](https://arxiv.org/pdf/1903.12020v3.pdf)
+If you think this is helpful for your work, please cite the paper: [Qingzhong Wang and Antoni Chan.
+Describing like humans: on diversity in image captioning.
+CVPR, 2019](http://openaccess.thecvf.com/content_CVPR_2019/html/Wang_Describing_Like_Humans_On_Diversity_in_Image_Captioning_CVPR_2019_paper.html)

 ## Note ##
 To compute the CIDEr score, TF-IDF file is required.
 In our paper, the TF-IDF is obtained from MSCOCO training dataset.
 And to compute the diversity, multiple captions for each image should be generated and the format must be the same as the file ./results/merge_results.json.